 1 The View From Somewhere: Place and the Spatial Mobility of Knowledge

 Our conceptual framework derives from science studies, the interdisciplinary body of work from the late 1960s that insisted the social went all the way down in shaping scientific knowledge.
 Science studies was a reaction to rationalism, which conceived of knowledge as the purified product of a disembodied mind, or a “brain in a vat” in Hilary Putnam’s (1981, p.
 7) arresting image.
-By dogged brain power alone Truth would be revealed.
-Here rationality was assumed universal, yielding Truth with a capital “T.” Consequently, where rationality was applied was irrelevant.
+By dogged brain power alone Truth would be revealed, with rationality assumed to be universal and the source of Truth with a capital “T.” Consequently, where rationality was applied was irrelevant.
 It could be Heidelberg or Hong Kong.
 It did not matter because the same conclusion would be generated in both places.
 Adding geographical information might provide background color, but it would (and could) not change the rational outcome.

 Also denied by rationalism was spatial process.
 There was no process, geographical or otherwise, involved in arriving at Truth under rationalism.
 Once premises were stated, and the correct logic was applied, Truth instantaneously followed, believed by everyone everywhere.
 Truth occurred just like that.

-Opposing this rationalist view, science studies contends that place is utterly critical to the formation of ideas, as is their geographical mobility (Nye 2011).
+Opposing this rationalist view, science studies contends that place is utterly critical to the formation of ideas, as is their geographical mobility (Nye, 2011).
 Ideas are not titrated on to the page drop by drop from a distilled rationality, but are a consequence of grounded social practice embedded within place.
 In this understanding, geography is not mere background atmospherics, but provides for the very possibility and shape of new ideas.
 It is not the view from nowhere, but the view from somewhere.
 Likewise, there is a process to truth making that necessarily extends over space and time.
 Truth is not accepted instantly and everywhere because of an overarching rational proof.
 Rather, ideas take time to establish a hold, traveling and circulating at different speeds.
 Moreover, as they travel they change form, serendipitously interacting with other ideas, creating hybrids.
-There is no just like that acceptance of big ideas.
-It is more complex and muddied; processual not instantaneous; rooted in the stickiness, fallibleness, and frailty of human interaction at a distance.
+There is no “just like that” acceptance of big ideas.
+It is more complex and muddied; processual, not instantaneous; and rooted in the stickiness, fallibleness, and frailty of human interaction at a distance.

-This anti-rationalist position in which geography figures large as an integral component of intellectual production has been worked out theoretically in different ways, and often by non-geographers.
+This anti-rationalist position, in which geography figures large as an integral component of intellectual production, has been worked out theoretically in different ways, and often by non-geographers.
 We elaborate here on two aspects: (a) place and knowledge and (b) the spatial mobility of knowledge.

 1.1 Place and Knowledge